 Excess inventory: 6 steps to cut your losses

-2) Decide what’s excess inventory—Decide what you mean by excess inventory.
+Decide what you mean by excess inventory.
 Ask yourself what is the maximum time an item can sit on the shelf before action is needed.
 Your answer may be different for each item.

 Take into consideration factors such as the amount of inventory you need to meet customer or production demand.
 You should also consider supplier lead times, storage costs, item shelf life and how quickly items become obsolete.

-You can also ask suppliers to take returns.
-Some suppliers will accept to do so even if you’re past the return window, especially if you’re willing to pay a restocking fee.
+You can also ask if you can return the products.
+Some suppliers will agree even if you’re past the return window, especially if you’re willing to pay a restocking fee.
 It often makes more sense to pay a restocking fee than to keep inventory several years.

-4) Identify excess items—Identify which products you have too much of in inventory.
+Identify which products you have too much of in inventory.
 Take action first on the ones with the biggest gap between the amount in inventory and your actual needs.

 Proper monitoring helps you avoid the problem.
 Also, you should regularly check the accuracy of your records by doing a physical count of your inventory and comparing it to the numbers in your system.

-The answers should help you zero in on solutions.
-These can include smoothing out production or supplier problems, improving inventory monitoring or removing slow moving items from your product line.
+An analysis of the root causes of your problems could help you zero in on the right solutions.
+These can include smoothing out production or supplier problems, improving inventory monitoring or removing slow-moving items from your product line.